I’m passionate about supporting courageous women as they explore new frontiers

 Over the course of my subsequent 30-year career I have counseled leaders in the education, corporate and social sectors who are seeking to shake up the status quo in pursuit of a more equitable, prosperous and sustainable world.
 I have found my calling in serving as a trusty ‘sidecar counsel’ to these leaders on the front line of creating social change.

-I live a rather nomadic lifestyle, splitting my time between The Netherlands, my ‘home’ for the past several years, and points beyond, as I visit people and places I love and continue the search for that perfect ‘nest with a vista.’
-My coaching adventures with leaders take me to places far and wide – sometimes in person, but mostly through my laptop dashboard, which serves as my sidecar windshield.
+I live a rather nomadic lifestyle, currently exploring southern Europe as I continue the search for that perfect ‘nest with a vista.’
+My coaching adventures with leaders take me to places far and wide – sometimes in person (for Sidecar Summit gatherings, for example), but mostly through my laptop dashboard, which serves as my sidecar windshield.
 To keep my daring spirit alive, I challenge myself to stretch beyond my comfort zone on a regular basis.
-Recent examples include learning to jet-ski, experimenting with whiskey cocktails, and swimming in the frigid North Sea.
+Recent examples include paragliding, staying in a nunnery for two weeks, and swimming in the frigid North Sea.